Click on a red dot to see more information!

 A new hangar at the Liberty University School of Aeronautics facility at Lynchburg Regional Airport is being built to allow pilots to take advantage of new ramp space currently being constructed there.
 The 100-by-140 hangar will be used by the school for a variety of purposes, including storing aircraft and maintenance operations.
 It will also benefit Freedom Aviation, the flight operations center and aviation business used by the SOA.

-Liberty Mountain Projects - Liberty’s expansive mountain property, extending into Campbell County, lends itself to a variety of recreational opportunities.
-Morris Campus Garden includes greenhouses where students can participate in growing their own produce.
-A high-tech observatory for stargazing, with as many as six research-quality telescopes, including a 24-inch main scope, is also under construction for recreational and academic use.
-A new clubhouse for Liberty’s NCAA golf team is being built near the Equestrian Center and motocross track.
+Liberty Mountain Projects - Liberty’s expansive mountain property is home to the Morris Campus Garden where students can grow their own produce, an astronomical observatory with six research-quality telescopes (including a 24-inch main scope), and a new clubhouse for Liberty’s NCAA golf team located near the Equestrian Center and motocross track.

 Football Stadium Expansion - Future plans call for an expansion to the student section (east side) of Williams Stadium, bringing seating capacity to 25,000.

-Graduate Campus - The new Center for Medical and Health Sciences, now under construction, will be the first building on Liberty’s new professional/graduate campus.
-Administrators are considering new academic buildings at the Campbell County site for Liberty’s graduate programs, including the A.W. and Lois Overton Graduate School of Business, Liberty University Baptist Theological Seminary, and Liberty University School of Law.
+Graduate Campus - The new Center for Medical and Health Sciences is the first completed facility on what will become Liberty’s graduate campus.
+Administrators are considering new academic buildings at the Campbell County site for additional graduate programs, including the A.W. and Lois Overton Graduate School of Business, Liberty University Baptist Theological Seminary, and Liberty University School of Law.
 Nearby off-campus housing is also being planned.